TechnionTDK/jbs-json23plet/README.md

 This allows TO generate new RDF triplet filed from json files.

 #### Usage example
-1. Write your own generator, a generator have to extends *Generator* class and to implament the *generate* function.<br/>
+1. Write your own generator, a generator has to extend `Generator` class and implement the `generate` method.<br/>
-      The code of *generate* is typically looks like this:
+      The `generate` code typically looks like this:

             for (Json j : json().getAsArray(propertyOfJsonArray)) {
                   triplet()